Catalyst-42/keyboard-question-frontend/README.md

 TODO

 - [x] Normal readme
-- [ ] Images
+- [ ] Folded header for metric info
-- [ ] Search in data
+- [ ] Pages about system
-- [ ] Make info pages
+- [ ] Preffered direction for metric-card in diff
-  - Pages
-    - Hello
-    - Database
-      - Corpora
-      - Keyboards
-      - Layouts
-      - Metrics
-    - Info
-      - Why switching layouts
-      - Recommended layouts
-      - Key remapping software
-    - Reference
-      - Ngram analysis
-        - Unigrams, bigrams and trigrams
-      - What keyboard defines
-      - What layout defines
-      - Metrics
-        - Each metric with best layout for it
 -->